-If I had to boil it down to a single word, it would be “relatable”.
+But these songs are easy to relate to.
 Even though people are all different, in many regards we are all the same.
 We all want to be appreciated and to be loved.
 We all want to have a purpose in life.
 We all want our lives to count for something.

 If your song touches on a subject that evokes human emotion, you’ve hit the jugular.
 This is often where meaningful, long-lasting hit songs come from.

 Writing a hit song will probably take some work.
 You must continue to grow and evolve as a musician and write more music (don’t forget to release singles, EPs and albums from time to time either; otherwise you won’t ever have a hit).

 You must experiment and iterate.
 You might even have to make tweaks to songs you never had the desire to change.